Our primary focus is the health and wellbeing of all students and staff

 As part of AIBT’s commitment to our student’s and staff’s health and safety, we are monitoring the COVID-19 situation very closely and following all the relevant advice from government agencies and global organisations.

-A number of areas have been identified as areas with increased testing.
-Confirmed COVID-19 cases are associated with a number of locations and have been classified by NSW Health for action.
+There are currently no areas with increased testing, though confirmed COVID-19 cases are associated with a number of locations and have been classified by NSW Health for action.
 Refer to Latest COVID-19 case locations and alerts in NSW.

 It is important for the ongoing control of COVID-19 in NSW that anyone in the state who has any COVID-19 symptoms, no matter how mild, continues to get tested immediately and self-isolates until a negative test result is received.